let the countdown begin!

 500 Illahee Road

 Place a vintage Camp Illahee trunk sticker, which can be downloaded and printed here, on your child’s trunk to help us identify it.

 Please Note: Though representative of the classic summer camp experience, a heavy footlocker is not always the best option for summer camp.
 Illahee girls are provided plenty of storage space for their things.
 As such, we encourage parents to consider packing lighter, more manageable plastic containers and soft-sided trunks.This is a good one.

 Required forms for each camper

-Physician Form (download and print this form; must be signed by parent and form completed by a doctor)
+Physician’s Form 2018 – (download and print this form; must be signed by parent and the form must be completed by a doctor)

-Health Information Form (please click on the personalized link sent to you in the early March email)
+Health Information Form (it is important to use the personalized link that was sent to you in the late February/early March email)

 Head Lice Prevention (you know about this from school, but here’s some good information about looking for these rascals) Please note that we engage professional nit-pickers (really) to check every camper’s head upon arrival.
 If a case is found, these good folks will charge you directly for removal.
 PLEASE check your camper before camp!

 Health Center Information (our nurses assure me that this will keep you from waiting in lines on opening day-see Health Center Medication Card below if your camper will be bringing medications to camp)